Working remotely with ArcGIS Desktop

 ArcGIS Desktop is a complete suite for desktop GIS.
 ArcGIS 10.8 is the latest version available and includes ArcMap, ArcCatalog and ArcGIS Pro 2.5.

-- How do I access licenses and downloads for ArcGIS?
+- How do I access licences and downloads for ArcGIS?

-To access licenses and downloads for ArcGIS, you must be a member with licensing and download permissions on My Esri.
-Learn more about My Esri here.
+To access licences and downloads for ArcGIS, you must be a member with licencing and download permissions on My Esri.

-- What types licenses for ArcGIS Desktop are available?
+- What types licences for ArcGIS Desktop are available?

 ArcGIS Pro